AWS Databases: A Comprehensive Guide

 Neptune

-Amazon Neptune is a fully managed graph database service that supports both the Property Graph and RDF graph models.
+A managed graph database supporting Property Graph and RDF models.

 DocumentDB